 If you're looking for a use for fermented alfalfa plants, see how this material can be used for lawn fertilization.
 Alfalfa meal is derived from alfalfa seeds, a plant product, so there's no messing around with animal waste or bones when it comes to doing it yourself.
 Alfalfa meal is made by drying out adult alfalfa plants and blending them into a fine powder.
-Traditionally used as feed for livestock, this meal can be pressed into pellets for lawn care application.
+Traditionally used as feed for livestock, this meal can be pressed into pellets for lawn care applications.

 Organic fertilizers are the result of reusing by-product material that might otherwise have been discarded.
 Cottonseed meal is a slow-release organic fertilizer that is optimal for nitrogen-deficient lawns.
-This meal is the by-product of material used in so many areas of our homes and lives: cotton.
+This meal is the by-product of a material used in so many areas of our homes and lives: cotton.
 This type of fertilizer is created by extracting the seed oil from a cottonseed hull.
 What's left of the cottonseed meal is then processed and made into fertilizer form.

 Organic fertilizers can exist in dry or liquid form.
 For the best use of dry fertilizers, mix well into the soil.
 The liquid fertilizer application is simple, with a direct application to the soil.
 Liquid fertilizer is absorbed into the roots after application and is an excellent choice for actively growing plants.
-If you are laying new seed or sod, you may want to consider mixing a dry fertilizer into the soil before any new grass growth to encourage long term health.
+If you are laying new seed or sod, you may want to consider mixing a dry fertilizer into the soil before any new grass growth to encourage long-term health.

 From applying organic fertilizers to lawn aeration, there are so many benefits to liquifying your lawn care.
 Let’s learn why liquid fertilizers are optimal for fast results and even quicker nutrient absorption.

 No matter what kind of liquid fertilizer you’re looking for, Simple Lawn Solutions carries various specially formulated lawn foods.
 Our liquid fertilizers are designed for fast results with well-mixed nutrients that quickly absorb into the soil.
-Whether your lawn requires an extra boost to grow taller, more durable blades, or better root development, we have the right liquid fertilizer blend to help out your yard.
+Whether your lawn requires an extra boost to grow taller, more durable blades or better root development, we have the right liquid fertilizer blend to help out your yard.

 With our homogenous mixture of liquid fertilizer, you can easily apply and distribute nutrients to your lawn.
 By penetrating the soil on quick contact, these fertilizers enable your soil with the right nourishment to heal your soil's state and enhance your grass's look.